 Information about working conditions is provided by the Occupational Outlook Handbook.

 Pharmacy is one of the most financially rewarding careers.
-In 2015, 81% of pharmacists report earning more than $100,000 per year - View Full Article.
-The median expected salary for a pharmacist is $111,570 per year.
-Also, pharmacists are consistently in demand, even in times of economic downturns, war, political reform and natural disasters, so there is a relatively high level of job security that comes with a career in pharmacy.
+In 2016, over 90% of pharmacists report earning more than $100,000 per year - View Full Article.
+Of those who reported an annual salary, 45.4% earned between $120,000 and $140,000 yearly.
+Pharmacists are consistently in demand, even in times of economic downturns, war, political reform and natural disasters, so there is a relatively high level of job security that comes with a career in pharmacy.
 Great pharmacists pursue continuing education opportunities not only because they are required to in order to maintain their licenses, but also because they are interested in new developments in the industry.
-They also keep up with research journals and other relevant news.
+In addition, they keep up with research journals and other relevant news.